wombleton/gitlaw-nz/acts/E/Extradition Act 1999.md

     *   (b) may not go at large without bail.

-    (3) If the court remands the person on bail, the court may impose any conditions of bail that the court thinks fit in addition to any conditions that the court may impose under subsections (1) to (3) of [section 31][190] of the Bail Act 2000\.
+    (3) If the court remands the person on bail, the court may impose any conditions of bail that the court thinks fit in addition to any conditions that the court may impose under [section 30(1), (2), and (4)][220] of the Bail Act 2000\.

     (4) If a person has been arrested on a provisional arrest warrant and no warrant issued in the extradition country has been endorsed under [section 41][62], the following provisions apply: